Dot voting goes by many names:

 - Options with the most dots “win”.

-You can do your best to promote useful results by following these tips and best practices:
+If you are going to use sticker voting, you can do your best to promote some useful results by following these tips and best practices:

 - Keep the number of options to about a dozen or less.
 Participants should be expected to review, consider and compare all options before sticking their dots, and too many can be overwhelming.